mtiutiu-heits/do-gitops-testing/README.md

 ### Requirements:

-1. A DigitalOcean [account](https://cloud.digitalocean.com) is required in order to provision the DOKS cluster.
+1. A DigitalOcean [account](https://cloud.digitalocean.com) is required in order to create the access keys and provision the DOKS cluster.
 2. Next a [Github](https://github.com/) account is needed with a [personal access token](https://github.com/settings/tokens) that has the `repo` permissions set (save it for later use).
-3. A git client needs to be installed as well depending on the distro.
+3. A git client has to be installed as well depending on the distro.

     E.g.: on MacOS it can be installed via Homebrew:
     ```bash